-This the page for O!susume RadioBeat, Nagi’s irregularly-updated Japanese music blog.
+This the page for O!susume RadioBeat, Nagi’s now-regularly updating Japanese music blog that he co-produces with Erin @thekniterin.

 When Nagi was a shy, impressionable 13-year old, he was going through the collection of CDs for sale at his local anime shop, which he was able to visit every Wednesday due to his dad’s grocery shopping schedule.
 This was back in the early 00’s, before the days of streaming Crunchyroll or massive anime cons or more than a few decent dubs.
 He would rent one DVD from an anime series every week, and thus made his way through classics like Neon Genesis Evangelion and Revolutionary Girl Utena, as well as lesser-known titles like Steel Angel Kurumi, Pretear and Peacemaker Kurogane.
 (It was also the time before he had a comprehensive understanding of what the shojo genre was, but so much the better).